 Improve How Your Sales Force Sells by Phone

-headsetGetting salespeople to recognize how badly they sound and how ineffective they are when selling on the phone isn't easy.
-And just so you know who I'm talking about (and to save you from commenting about how these nuances are different) I'm including prospecting, cold-calling, telemarketing, telesales, inside sales, inbound marketing, outbound marketing and lead gen roles as "selling on the phone".
+headsetGetting salespeople to recognize how badly they sound and how ineffective they are when selling on the phone isn’t easy.
+And just so you know who I’m talking about (and to save you from commenting about how these nuances are different) I’m including prospecting, cold-calling, telemarketing, telesales, inside sales, inbound marketing, outbound marketing and lead generation roles as “selling on the phone”.

 There are two methods that I prefer to use: